timgio26/linquiztic_fe/README.md

 # Linquiztic

 ## the idea
-I want to make a language learning app which personalized based on user interest. no more boring vocab
+I want to make a language learning app which personalized based on user interest. no more boring vocab. </br>
+check backend C# .NET repo https://github.com/timgio26/Linquiztic

 ## the features
 - ai sentence checker